All Episodes

 It's not good for the rest of America.

-A two-tiered justice system.
+A two-tier justice system.

-The rule of law as we know it, our constitution is being shredded before our eyes by these deep state, unaccountable actors that literally think they knew better than you that they were going to protect a felon and someone that obstructed justice and then undermine the other candidate.
+The rule of law as we know it, our Constitution is being shredded before our eyes by these deep state, unaccountable actors that literally think they knew better than you that they were going to protect a felon and someone that obstructed justice and then undermine the other candidate.

-And they're going to lead the country on this deep dive witch hunt, which is what we've now been going through.
+And then when he got in, they're going to set traps for the other candidate and they're going to lead the country on this deep dive witch hunt, which is what we've now been going through.

 You know, they're so concerned about Russian influence.